+Final Survey.
 Lastly, participants were asked to give their opinion on statements targeting the perception of correctness, understanding, rationale, logical partitioning of the changeset, difficulty in navigating the changeset in the pull request, comprehensibility, and the structure of the changes.
-This phase, as well as the previous one, was included in Task 4, corresponding to questions Q5-Q12 (section "Results," RQ3).
+This phase, as well as the previous one, was included in Task 4, corresponding to questions Q5 to Q12 (Table 4).
 Results were given on a Likert scale from "Strongly disagree" (1) to "Strongly agree" (5) (Oppenheim, 2000), reported as mean, median and standard deviation over the two groups, and tested for statistical significance with the Mann-Whitney U-test.

-Research method for RQ4
+323 4.8 Research method for RQ4

-For our last research question, we aimed to build some initial hypothesis to explain the results from the previous research questions.
-We sought what actions and patterns led a reviewer in finding an issue or raising false positive, as well as other comments.
-This method was applied only to the review phase, without analyzing actions and patterns concerning the training phase.
-The method to map actions to concepts started by annotating the screencasts retrieved after the conclusion of the experimental phase.
-Subjects performed a series of actions that defined and characterized both the outcome and the execution of the review.
-The first author inserted notes regarding actions performed by participants to build a knowledge base of steps (i.e., participant opens fileName, participant uses GitHub search box with the keyword, etc.).
+For our last research question, we aimed to build some initial hypotesis to explain the results from the 324 previous research questions.
+We sought what actions and patterns led a reviewer in finding an issue or 325 raising false positive, as well as other comments.
+This method was applied only to the review phase, 326 without analyzing actions and patterns concerning the training phase.
+The method to map actions to 327 concepts started by annotating the screencasts retrieved after the conclusion of the experimental phase.
+328 Subjects performed a series of actions that defined and characterized both the outcome and the execution 329 of the review.
+The first author inserted notes regarding actions performed by participants to build a 330 knowledge base of steps (i.e., participant opens fileName, participant uses GitHub search box with the 331 keyword, etc.).
+332

 Using the methodology for qualitative content analysis delineated by Schreier (2013), we firstly defined the coding frame.
 Our goal was to characterize the review activity based on patterns and behaviors.
-As previous studies already tackled this problem and came up with reliable categories, we used the investigations by Tao et al. (2012) and Sillito, Murphy & De Volder (2006) as the base for our frame.
-We used the concepts from Tao et al. (2012) regarding Information needs for reasoning and assessing the change and Exploring the context and impact of the change, as well as the Initial focus points and Building on initial focus points steps from Sillito, Murphy & De Volder (2006).
+As previous studies already tackled this problem and came up with reliable categories, we used the investigations by Tao et al. (2012) and Sillito et al. (2006) as the base for our frame.
+We used the concepts from Tao et al. (2012) regarding Information needs for reasoning and assessing the change and Exploring the context and impact of the change, as well as the Initial focus points and Building on initial focus points steps from Sillito et al. (2006).
 To code the transcriptions, we used the deductive category application, resembling the data-driven content analysis technique by Mayring (2000).
-We read the material transcribed, checking whether a concept covers that action transcribed (e.g., participant opens file fileName so that (s)he is looking for context).
-We grouped actions covered by the same concept (e.g., a participant opens three files, but always for context purpose) and continued until we built a pattern that led to a specific outcome (i.e., addressing a defect or a false positive).
+We read the material transcribed, checking whether a concept covers that action transcribed (e.g, participant opens file fileName so that (s)he is looking for context).
+We grouped actions covered by the same concept (e.g, a participant opens three files, but always for context purpose) and continued until we built a pattern that led to a specific outcome (i.e., addressing a defect or a false positive).
 We split the patterns according to their concept ordering such that those that led to more defects found or false positive issues were visible.

-THREATS TO VALIDITY AND LIMITATIONS
+347 5 THREATS TO VALIDITY AND LIMITATIONS

-Internal validity

-The sample size comprised in our experiment poses an inherent threat to the internal validity of our experiment.
-Furthermore, using a different experimental strategy (e.g., that used by Tao & Kim (2015)) would remove personal performance biases, while causing a measurable learning effect.
-In fact, Wohlin et al. (2012) state that "due to learning effects, a human subject cannot apply two methods to the same piece of code."
-This would result in affecting the study goals and construct validity.
-In addition, the design and asynchronous execution of the experimental phase creates uncertainty regarding possible external interactions.
-We could not control random changes in the experimental setting, and this translates to possible disturbances coming from the surrounding environment, that could cause skewed results.
+Internal validity The sample size comprised in our experiment poses an inherent threat to the internal validity of our experiment.
+Furthermore, the design and asynchronous execution of the experimental phase creates uncertainty regarding possible external interactions.
+We could not control random changes in the experimental setting, and this translates to possible disturbancies coming from the surrounding environment, that could cause skewed results.